Singapore Income Tax: Tax Residency & Tax Rates 2023

 Taxes on Employment Income

-The employment income of non-residents is taxed at the flat rate of 15% or the progressive resident tax rates, whichever is higher.
+Tax authorities apply a flat rate of 15% or the progressive resident tax rates, whichever is higher, to the employment income of non-residents.

 Taxes on Director’s fee, Consultation fees & All Other Income

-From YA 2017, the tax rates for non-resident individuals (except certain reduced final withholding tax rates) have been raised from 20% to 22%.
+From YA 2017, tax authorities have increased the tax rates for non-resident individuals (except for certain reduced final withholding tax rates) from 20% to 22%.
 This is to maintain parity between the tax rates of non-resident individuals and the top marginal tax rate of resident individuals.

 Eric

-According to the Singapore Income Tax Act, the definition of Taxable Income is the net income after deduction of the following:
+As per the Singapore Income Tax Act, Taxable Income is defined as the net income after deducting the following:

 • Expenses, which stands for expenses that are ‘wholly and exclusively’ incurred in the production of your income in Singapore (Example: Entertainment expenses, Subscriptions paid to professional bodies or Travelling expenses)